You can't improve what you don't see.

 If Blue Apron’s design had this many levels, it would work against them.
 But for Burton, a more complex taxonomy simplifies their many products into an easier to navigate system.

 Having a visual representation of what’s in place shows you whether or not the hierarchy is flat or deep, and helps you come up with a plan in how you can improve it.
+Understanding the website’s architecture is crucial for making these improvements.
+Visual sitemaps illustrate the hierarchy and connections between all the web pages on a website, simplifying site architecture, enhancing SEO, and ensuring that all web pages are properly linked for better search engine crawling.

-Know how the competition structures their websites
+Know how the competition structures their website

 People want what’s familiar.
 They don’t want some novel, wacky way of using a website.
 Understanding the structure of the competitions’ web designs lets you see common patterns.
 It allows you to tailor your own site’s organization to follow these recognizable paths for a more intuitive experience.
 VisualSitemaps crawls available websites to show you how they’re set up, to help you gather this information.

-A visual sitemap not only lets you redesign a website with a structure that people are accustomed to, but gives you the chance to beef up your content.
 By knowing what competitors are talking about, it gives you the opportunity to fill in the gaps with what they may be missing.
 You’re able to offer richer content.
-This not only helps out people reading through it, but also boosts its relevance in the eyes of web crawlers, who are able to identify what a website is all about.
-A more logically arranged website makes for enhanced SEO.
+This not only helps out people reading through it but also boosts its relevance in the eyes of web crawlers, who are able to identify what a website is all about.
+A more logically arranged website makes for enhanced SEO and facilitates easier crawling by search engines.

 Want to wow your client?
 Showing up to a meeting with a sitemap is like rolling up to a pick up basketball game with LeBron James.
 Showing the stakeholders the current structure of their website, its problems areas, and how you’re going to improve it is a slam dunk.